-Another material risk position within the market risk of Medlife is the equity risk with a share of 31.6% (2016: 27.1%) on the SCR market risk.
+Another material risk position within the market risk of Medlife is the equity risk with a share of 46.4% (2019: 42.4%) on the SCR market risk.
 The equity risk describes the possible volatilities in the stock prices.
-The total exposure in equity investments that is mainly stemming from funds was kUSD 36,840 (2016: kUSD 30,601) Although the exposure within equity risk was lower than for spread risk, the shock factor of 40.9% (2016: 37.6%) for equity type 1 and 50.9% (2016: 47.6%) for equity type 2 is higher than the average shock factor of 5.7% (2016: 5.4%) that was applied on bonds as of 31 December 2017.
-Overall a combination of higher market values and higher shock factors within equity risk caused a higher weight in equity risk and a reduction in spread risk when taking into account the diversification effects.
+The total exposure in equity investments that is mainly stemming from funds was kUSD 50,905 (2019: kUSD 43,036).
+Although the exposure within equity risk was lower than for spread risk, the shock factor of 38.5% (2019: 38.9%) for equity type 1 and 48.5% (2019: 48.9%) for equity type 2 is higher than the average shock factor of 5.6% (2019: 5.3%) that was applied on bonds as of 31 December 2020.
+Also due to higher market values capturing the recovery of financial markets, the weight of equity risk has slightly increased.

 Currency risk is the sensitivity of assets, liabilities and financial instruments with regard to changes in the level or in the volatility of the exchange rates.
-Despite the currency-matched investments in Medlife, the currency risk amounts to 2.5% (2016: 1.8%) of the SCR market risk.
+Despite the currency-matched investments in Medlife, the currency risk amounts to 9.6% (2019: 12.8%) of the SCR market risk.

 The majority of the foreign currency in Medlife is EUR although some other currencies are included in the fund investments, which are not material amounts.
-Major driver of this result is the assumption that 50% of the operational expenses in Medlife will be paid in EUR at maturity, although 90% of the premium income is in USD.
+Major driver of this result is the assumption that 45% of the operational expenses in Medlife will be paid in EUR at maturity, although 90% of the premium income is in USD.

-The concentration risk amounts to 1.8% (2016: 1.9%) of the SCR market risk.
+The concentration risk amounts to 10.7% (2019: 13.9%) of the SCR market risk.
 Concentration risk occurs due to the existing concentration in the Republic of Italy bonds in USD, which is not excluded from concentration risk due to their USD currency denomination.
-Besides Republic of Italy there is also a concentration exposure in the Raiffeisen Group which is currently being restrained.
+Besides Republic of Italy there is also a minor concentration exposure in Republic of Poland and ABN AMRO.

 The interest rate risk results from changes in the market value of interest-bearing financial instruments caused by changes in the interest curve.
 In addition, also the sensitives of the liabilities are taken into account.
-In Medlife the share for interest rate risk amounts to 2.0% (2016: 0.03%) on the SCR market risk.
-Compared to previous year the interest rate risk increased mainly due to a higher interest rate curve for the USD portfolio.
-As the interest rate risk is highly correlated with the spread risk, the final impact after taking into account the diversification effect was rather small.
+The relevant risk-free interest rate curves used for the calculations of the solvency capital requirement for interest rate risk is as per 31 December 2020 at an all-time low.
+In Medlife the share for interest rate risk amounts to 7.7% (2019: 6.2%) on the SCR market risk.
+Compared to previous year the interest rate risk increased mainly due to a greater decrease in liabilities compared to assets.
+This movement widens the gap between asset shock and liability shock.